James Dean: Portrait of a Friend (1976)

 In the first and best on-screen portrayal of James Dean, Stephen McHattie is mesmerizing in the title role.
 Apart from the easily recognised character traits, McHattie manages to capture Dean's restless energy, which made his acting seem so immediate.

 A scene in which James Dean has to constantly remind a female fan that he is not Cal Trask (his character from East of Eden) provides a glimpse of the fanaticism that surrounded the star's life and death.
-It is perhaps ironic then that one comes away from this film feeling that they truly seen the ‘real’ James Dean.
+It is perhaps ironic then that one comes away from this film feeling that they have truly seen the ‘real’ James Dean.

 as James Dean